nutty7t/playground/web/ts/types-as-adt.md

 exclude = foldMap assignable
 ```

+In the context of these utility methods, it makes sense how `never` can be
+useful as an additive identity under `|`.
+We can refine union types by mapping
+elements to exclude to the `never` type and let `|` do the work.

 Now, consider the category of these types with functions as morphisms.
 This
 category forms a monoidal category, which enables cool things to be defined
 (i.e. applicative functors and monads, which are great abstractions for